josephxbrick/RippleButton/README.md

 * **textShadowColor**: same as shadowColor for a TextLayer instance

 ## Defaults
 Here are the defaults specified for a new RippleButton instance.
-(Other defaults are inherited from Layer defaults.)
+(Other defaults are inherited from Layer defaults and TextLayer defaults.)
 ```
 backgroundColor: "cornflowerblue"
 rippleColor: (the background color darkened by 10%)